 Name Description Setting

-TDC Bit 15-0 DescriptionTransmit Data Count - These bits set the total number of data bytes to be transmitted by the SSD2828 in the next operation.
-The SSD2828 will use the value in this field to decide what Setting Partition mode When TDC > PST.
+Name TDC Bit 15-0 DescriptionTransmit Data Count - These bits set the totalnumber of data bytes to be transmitted by theSSD2828 in the next operation.
+The SSD2828will use the value in this field to decide whattype of packet to send out.The settings of TDC and PST(0xBE) willconfigure the transfer mode into partition andnon-partition mode when the command is 0x2Cor 0x3C.Partition mode(TDC > PST)For DCS Long Write packet with DCScommand being 0x2C or 0x3C, there is no limitin the maximum number of bytes to betransmitted in 1 write.
+The PST value can be setto maximum of 4096 bytes.
+The SSD2828 willauto insert 0x3C command at these boundaries.The maximum MCU speed at the input is 1/12of the link frequency.Non-Partition mode(TDC <= PST) Setting Partition mode When TDC > PST.
 Mon-partition mode When TDC <= PST.

 Please refer to 9.3.1.1 for more details.